JaafarRammal/jaafarrammal.github.io/docs/pages/education.md

 **Beirut, Lebanon**

 I have completed my French Baccalaureate at the GLFL in Beirut.
-The qualification involved the Serie S in the French System as well as IB in Arabic and History
+The qualification involved the Serie S in the French System as well as IB in Arabic and History.
+I also ranked 5th internationally in the Concours Général for Arabic (see page 6 of [this document](http://cache.media.education.gouv.fr/file/07_-_Juillet/53/6/CONCOURS_GENERAL_Palmares_national_2018_19juin2018_982536.pdf))

 Those 3 years were very packed, full of learning and lessons, joy and events, and making new friends.